-Travel Choices is a free resource to help individuals and organisations prepare for and adapt to the changes to Sydney’s transport and road network.
-The Travel Choices team is here to provide support for those making the shift to more sustainable ways of moving in, out and around Sydney.
+Travel Choices is a free resource to help individuals, businesses and organisations prepare for and adapt to the changes to Sydney’s transport network.
+The Travel Choices team is here to provide support for those making the shift to more sustainable ways of moving into, out of and around Sydney.

 We sat down with our Travel Choice awards winners and nominees to discuss the initiatives they have implemented to promote better travel decisions across their organisations, and to find out how they have been changing company culture and encouraging employees to make better Travel Choices.